(We will be looking to expand the FAQ as more questions that we may have missed are brought to our attention.)

 The Cowtown Marathon is a nonprofit organization promoting health and fitness in the community.
 By running Cowtown races, runners are supporting The C.A.L.F.
 (Children’s Activities for Life & Fitness) Program, which provides training to help children develop a lifelong love of fitness.
-A grant program is offered for students in need of funding their entries into the Kid’s 5K Presented by Academy Sports.
-In addition, these children are provided with school visits from our staff, where they are given training tools, instruction on nutrition and running tips, and quality running shoes to help them achieve their goals.
+A grant program is offered for students in need of funding their entries into the Kid’s Run Presented by Academy Sports.
+In addition, these children are provided with training tools, instruction on nutrition and running tips, and quality running shoes to help them achieve their goals.

-The Cowtown has partnerships with several local charities where runners raise funds for various causes, such as Alzheimer’s Association and Team RWB.
+The Cowtown has partnerships with several local charities where runners raise funds for various causes, such as Alzheimer’s Association and Cystic Fibrosis Foundation.